-You heard it before: Money is power.
+You’ve heard it before: Money is power.
 If you’re going to spending your hard earned money, why not make a statement with your purchasing power?
-A great way to empower other women is to spend or invest your dollars in companies with female leaders.

 Why are females in leadership positions so important?
 Because these companies are more likely to hire more women, pay women fairly, and address fair gender dynamics.
 I once worked at a company that purchased company t-shirts in male sizes only and stored the open box of swag in the men’s bathroom – so of course, only the men got shirts.
 You think a female CEO will let that fly?
 Plus, studies show businesses with women leaders generate greater revenue and decrease turnover.

 Lean In and McKinsey came out with a report stating, “Nearly 50 percent of men think women are well represented in leadership in companies where only one in ten senior leaders is a woman.”

 Listen, cowboys, that 10 percent is really not going to cut it.
 It’s no wonder the same report found that “men are less committed to gender diversity efforts.”

 In order to close the gender gap at work, women need to be at the top, to bring light to diversity efforts where men have been really dim.
 Collectively, we can show our support towards companies who realize that having women in management is beneficial for everyone.